Rabid (1977 film): Critical reception

 Conversely, Time Out called the film "far better staged" than Shivers, and concluded, "None of the other recent apocalypse movies has shown so much political or cinematic sophistication."

-Rotten Tomatoes, a review aggregator, reports that 77% of 26 surveyed critics gave the film a positive review; the average rating is 6.3/10.
+Rotten Tomatoes, a review aggregator, reports that 78% of 27 surveyed critics gave the film a positive review.
+The consensus is, "Its gruesome scares may nauseate more than thrill, but Rabid bites into its story with distinct sophistication and thought-provoking themes."

 Home media

 Warner Home Video released Rabid on VHS in 1983.
 In 2000, it was released on DVD by New Concorde Home Entertainment.
 E1 Entertainment put out a Special Edition DVD in 2004.
 The film was rereleased on DVD and Blu-ray for Region B by Arrow Video on February 16, 2015.
 Scream Factory released the movie on Blu-ray on November 22, 2016.

 Remake

 A remake of the film, directed by Jen and Sylvia Soska and starring Laura Vandervoort as Rose, was released on December 13, 2019.

 Related works

 A novelization by Richard Lewis was published in 1978.
 Faber and Faber released the screenplay in 2002 in a collection of the scripts for Cronenberg's first four feature films.